Hyacinth/ios-android-wishlist/README.md

   * Launch the simulator
   * Login the user
   * Open command prompt and type 'telnet localhost 5554'
-  * Type geo fix -122.152004 37.416033 which is facebook hq lat lon
+  * Type geo fix -122.152004 37.416033 which is Facebook HQ lat lon
   * This sets the emulator location and will then fetch nearby places.

 **Quick code overview**

 * The main class which does the layout, login, and posting the cog story.
-  * initfacebook() - initialize the facebook object, restore session if available and display the login button.
+  * initfacebook() - initialize the Facebook object, restore session if available and display the login button.
   * maddtotimeline.setonclicklistener(new onclicklistener() - this activates the photo upload and publishing the cog story
   * uploadphoto() - upload the product image in a new thread at host_server_url + host_photo_upload_uri and on successful upload, triggers the addtotimeline()
   * addtotimeline() - publish a cog story using the graph api